dongdongbh/dongdongbh.github.io/_pages/about.md

 date: 2019-12-13T11:48:41-04:00
 ---

 Hello!
 I'm Dongda Li — or 李东达, as written in Chinese.
-Friends and colleagues often refer to me affectionately as Dongdong.
-My academic pursuits are rooted in the field of machine learning, with a specific focus on reinforcement learning.

-My research is driven by the desire to refine machine learning algorithms for broad, practical applications.
-Lately, my work has centered on Neural Combinatorial Optimization (NCO), an area brimming with possibilities for enhancing efficiency in sectors like warehouse management and logistics.
+My online handle is dongdongbh.
+I have done research on reinforcement learning and Neural Combinatorial Optimization (NCO), and recently I am working on computer vision and vision-language models (VLMs) — all rooted in statistical learning.

+My background bridges Computer Science and Electrical Engineering.
+I also have a strong background in UAVs and robotics, which belong to the field of Autonomous Systems.

+Beyond research, I enjoy hacking and contributing to open-source software — I continue to contribute to many open-source projects.
+I am also the creator and maintainer of [Mindwtr](https://github.com/dongdongbh/Mindwtr).